 - Decide to what extent you would like to partner with them.

-General business philanthropy, on the other hand, is a program where you give to local nonprofits no matter whether or not they align with your business strategy.
+General business philanthropy, on the other hand, is a program where you give to local nonprofits no matter whether they align with your business strategy.
 These requests typically come through employees who are affiliated with the charity or directly from the charity itself.

 To get started: